cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 2.2.
 For the key a lock is acquired.
 This lock is not distinct for each key - that would be
      quite wasteful for large dictionaries.
 As with most dictionary implementations a key belongs to a bucket and each bucket has its own lock.
-That ensures at least some concurrency when actually updating entries, as not the complete dictionary is locked, but only certain ranges of entries (depending on how keys that are being handled simultaneously are distributed).
+That ensures at least some concurrency when updating entries, as not the complete dictionary is locked, but only certain ranges of entries (depending on how keys that are being handled simultaneously are distributed).